pagekite/libunaccept/README.md

 `Libunaccept` policies should be familiar to anyone used to configuring a firewall.
 They are simply a list of rules which are checked in order; the first rule that matches is applied and processing is finished.
+If no rules match, the connection is accepted.

 In `libunaccept` a rule consists of a condition and a policy.
 The current policies are: